- Children learn money lessons very early on, with research suggesting it might be as young as age 7.

 Now, what I think is strange, even as I say this out loud, is people sort of know where people are at in financial terms.
 I mean people are sizing up other people all the time.
 For example, inside corporations, people estimate what their colleagues earn.
 They ask questions like, “What car are you driving?”
 “Do you own a home?”
 “Where is the home located?”
 And, if people want to figure things out further, they look online.
 It is a fun game that goes on.
 It gives people a pretty good grasp on things, but it isn’t something they want to talk about openly.

-If people are off-put and stressed by the subject of money, they will want to avoid it all together.
+If people are off-put and stressed by the subject of money, they will want to avoid it altogether.
 This would include talking to and teaching their kids about the topic.

 And then there is this: money is a highly emotional subject for people.
 It is at the core of so many life decisions.
 Money can be as emotional as people’s sense of limitation in their lives.